mongodb/docs/source/includes/parameters-map-reduce.rst

    Optional.
 Sorts the *input* documents.
 This option is useful for optimization.
 For example, specify the sort key to be the same as the emit key so that there are fewer reduce operations.
+The sort key must be in an existing index for this collection.

 :param limit: